 Yoga Alliance Certified School

-Balanced Hot Yoga is excited to offer these upcoming teacher trainings:
+Balanced Hot Yoga is excited to sponsor these upcoming teacher trainings:

 Study with internationally recognized yoga teacher trainer Libby Cox (E-RYT 500) & her amazing team!

 Earn your 200 Hour Yoga Teacher Certification through Two Birds Yoga Training at Balanced Hot Yoga

 Balanced Hot Yoga is thrilled to play host to Two Birds Yoga Training again this Fall, 2017.
 The training is a comprehensive 200-Hour, Yoga Alliance-certified course, designed to help you find your unique voice within the context of the yoga teaching conversation.

 After years of continued service and contributions to teacher trainings such as Yoga Yoga, EveryOne Yoga School and Global Yoga Shala, Libby BaileyCox is now the director of Two Birds Yoga Training, a 200-hour and 300-hour Registered Yoga School with the Yoga Alliance.
 The curriculum for Two Birds Yoga Training draws from many different yogic disciplines and philosophies, as the faculty roster is populated with a diverse and erudite group of educators and yoginis.

 The Sanskrit word tapas translates to “fiery discipline,” and it is one of the oldest and most classical ideas of a focused practice that burns away all that keeps us separate from the world.
 In this unprecedented training at Balanced Hot Yoga in Eugene, an experienced group of teacher trainers led by Libby BaileyCox (E-RYT 500) will inspire you to discover the physical, philosophical, and energetic benefits of hot yoga so that you may kindle this fire within and share it with others.